Episode 39: How to Generate Business Ideas Even When You Don't Think You Have Any

 Nope.
 Wrong.
 This dry spell is wonderful!
 You want to know why?
 Because what happens after the first 5 minutes is that your brain has to make more unique connections to solve the problem you’ve just presented to it.

-Your brain works for you.
-Always.
-Let it work for you by being patient with it while it’s coming up unique ideas.
 After a few minutes of nada, you’ll feel the little twinge of something else come up.
 More ideas.

 And look at that friend, you have (1) a page full of ideas when you swore you had none and (2) you have some structured ideas.